 Ignaz Semmelweis was born to a wealthy family on July 1st 1818 near Budapest in Hungary.
 He initially studied Law at the University of Vienna before switching to Medicine in 1838.
 He completed his medical training in 1844 and subsequently decided to specialise in obstetrics, being appointed as an assistant on a maternity ward at the Allgemeines Krankenhaus (General Hospital) in Vienna in 1846.

 In the mid-1800s deaths from puerperal infections, at the time referred to as ‘childbed fever’, were commonplace.
-A puerperal infection is any infection of the female reproductive tract occurring after childbirth, usually a bacterial infection of the uterus.
+Puerperal infection is an infection of the female reproductive tract occurring after childbirth, usually a bacterial infection of the uterus.
 The most commonly implicated bacteria are Streptococcal spp. and Staphylococcal spp.
 Even today these can spread to the bloodstream and cause septicaemia, and with no antibiotics available then death was frequently the outcome.

 In the mid-1800s the germ theory of disease had not yet been established and the miasma theory was still strongly supported.
 Miasma theory held that disease was spread by a poisonous form of ‘bad air’ that was emitted from rotting organic matter.
 It was something of a mystery as to why such a difference in mortality rates should be occurring.